UCL East: Campus

 The UCL East campus consists of two buildings constructed in phase 1, One Pool Street and Marshgate, at the south end of the Queen Elizabeth Olympic Park, on either side of the Waterworks River.
 The campus has been designed for 4,000 students, 260 teaching staff and 400 support staff in phase 1.
 The two buildings have an area of 50000 m2; the total area of the campus after the completion of an additional four buildings in phase 2 is expected to be 180000 m2, 40 per cent of that of UCL's main Bloomsbury campus.

 One Pool Street has accommodation for 552 students in two towers and three floors (4600 m2) of research and teaching space, including a lecture theatre that doubles as a 160-seat cinema.
 It opened in late 2022.
 It was shortlisted for the Architects' Journal Architecture Awards 2023 in the Higher Education category.
 It is on the east side of the Waterworks River.

 Marshgate opened in 2023.
 It has 33500 m2 of space for research and teaching and cost £250 million to construct.
 It has eight floors with a two-storey base containing a cafe, community hub and lecture theatre, and three 'vertical neighbourhoods' above, joined by a full-height atrium in the centre of the building.
 Rather than being home to any individual faculty, it is intended to support and foster cross-disciplinary teaching and research.
 It is on the west side of the Waterworks River, joined with One Pool Street by Thornton bridge, and just south of the ArcelorMittal Orbit sculpture and observation tower.

+Marshgate and One Pool Street both received a 2026 RIBA National Award for architecture.